hashicorp/packer/.github/CONTRIBUTING.md

 - **GetName()** should return the provisioner type.
 For example for the Shell provisioner the method returns "shell".

-- **GetConfig()** should read a text file with the json configuration block for the provisioner and any other necessary.
+- **GetConfig()** should read a text file with the json configuration block for the provisioner and any other necessary provisioner.
-For the Shell provisioner the file contains:
+For the Shell one the file contains:

     ```
     {